Mega Modz Rapid Fire Mod For PlayStation Controller

 The LED 1 indicator (top left) will flash and stay lit in RED.

-Want to learn more how LED MOD Indicator works?
+Want to learn more about how LED MOD Indicator works?
 Click here

 To turn the Mod OFF